krmorse/FlowStateKanban/README.md

 When using Flow State for the columns all normally configurable column settings (wip limits, exit agreements, schedule state mapping, etc.) are rendered readonly.

-A project administrator configure the team's flow using the  settings tab of the Team Board page.
+A project administrator should configure the team's flow using the  settings tab of the Team Board page.